The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Introduction

-In this work, we present for the first time the full conceptual antenna design for AtLAST, developed during the first three years of the EU-funded design study (see Acknowledgments for further details) and of which \cite{mroczkowski2023} presented a brief update and overview.
+In this work, we present for the first time {a complete, preliminary} conceptual antenna design for AtLAST, developed during the first three years of the EU-funded design study (see Acknowledgments for further details), expanding on the overview provided by \cite{mroczkowski2023}.
+We emphasize that this conceptual design is simply the first phase, and we anticipate more development effort in the next phase to bring the project to a construction-ready status later this decade.
 This paper is organized as follows.
-In Sect.~\ref{sec:designstudy}, we describe the overall motivation and scope of the AtLAST design study, and discuss the key design requirements.
+In Sect.~\ref{sec:designstudy}, we describe the overall motivation and scope of the AtLAST design study and discuss the key design requirements.
 In Sect.~\ref{sec:optics}, we describe the final optical design and how it was optimized.
 In Sect.~\ref{sec:antstruct}, we present the antenna structure and key results of the finite element modeling and analysis.
 In Sect.~\ref{sec:achieving_perf}, we discuss and show how the optical performance, and the pointing and surface accuracy in particular, are achieved.
 In Sect.~\ref{sec:insts}, we present the features of the receiver cabin and concepts for instrument installation and access.
-And finally, in Sect.~\ref{sec:conclusions}, we provide our conclusions and discuss the next steps for the design and the AtLAST project.
-As a convenience to the reader, we list the acronyms and abbreviations we use in Table \ref{tab:jargon} of Appendix~\ref{sec:appendix_acroy}.
+And finally, in Sect.~\ref{sec:conclusions}, we provide our conclusions and discuss the next steps for the telescope design and the AtLAST project more generally.
+As a convenience to the reader, we list the acronyms and abbreviations we use in Table \ref{tab:jargon}.

-\section{The AtLAST Design Study}
+\section{The AtLAST design study}

-The key design goals of AtLAST are perhaps deceptively simple: we aim to build a facility with a large collecting area, high resolution, and the ability to observe up to frequencies $\sim 1$~THz.
-Further, in order to serve a multitude of science goals, this facility must feature a large receiver cabin capable of housing multiple massive instruments.
-The space allocated for each receiver is large, as two of them must ultimately be able to fill a field of view roughly two orders of magnitude larger than any previous large submm single dish has had, while the mounting points for the smaller receivers must also be capable of hosting instruments that fill a significant portion of the field of view.
+The key design goals of AtLAST can be summarized as follows: we aim to build a facility with a large collecting area, fast mapping speeds supporting flexible mapping strategies, high angular resolution, and the ability to observe up to frequencies of $\approx 950$~GHz.
+Furthermore, in order to serve a multitude of science goals, this facility must feature a large receiver cabin capable of housing multiple massive instruments.
+The space allocated for each receiver is large, as two of them must ultimately be able to fill a FoV roughly two orders of magnitude larger than any previous large (sub)millimeter single dish has had, while the mounting points for the smaller receivers must also be capable of hosting instruments that fill a significant portion of the FoV.